nuchana/A-Timed-quiz/README.md

-What i did
+Re-submission because my html file as a entry point file was in a sub-folder.
+Next time, I need to make sure that my index.html is in the root directory of my project.
+I revised all relative paths accordingly.

-1. I review all variables and add where it needed
+1. I review all variables and add where it needed such as var mostRecentScore for local storage.
 2. start working on startQuiz function by
-    - using setInterval to start timer and counting down (including a condition that if time is 0, the quiz ends).
+    - Using setInterval to start timer and counting down.
+I included a condition that if time is 0, the quiz ends.
+Or else, it will continue counting down to negative.
     - Hide starting screen and unhide question page once click start Btn is activated.
     - move to getQuestion
 3. function getQuestion